felixlu/awesome-stars/README.md

 ## Swift

+- [JerryZLiu/Dayflow](https://github.com/JerryZLiu/Dayflow) - Generate a timeline of your day, automatically
 - [wojciech-kulik/FlashSpace](https://github.com/wojciech-kulik/FlashSpace) - FlashSpace is a blazingly fast virtual workspace manager for macOS ⚡
 - [buresdv/Cork](https://github.com/buresdv/Cork) - A fast GUI for Homebrew written in SwiftUI
 - [ts1/BLEUnlock](https://github.com/ts1/BLEUnlock) - Lock/unlock your Mac with your iPhone, Apple Watch, or any other Bluetooth LE devices